alexyin2/Decision-Tree/README.md

 4. Also remember that this algorithm will remove the attribute after we've used to split the data.
 In other words, _**each attributes will only be used for one time**_.

 ###
+1. The main idea of this algorithm is the same as above, which tries to split data based on having maximum information gain.
+2. But there are some parts different from ID3
+3. First, this algoirthm __*does not require that an attribute can only be split once*__, which makes it performs better on donut data(data that are have different label in each circle).
+4. Second, This algorithm restricts that each tree node can only have 0(leaf) or 2 children.